Configure the instance¶

 Executing commands in containers

 If you're using a container you need to use execute the command inside of the container.
-For example, if you're using Docker you must prefix the command with docker exec and specify the container name.
-Here's an example where we assume that the container is control-center:

 docker exec -it --user www-data control-center COMMAND [ARGUMENTS...]

-1. Initial database setup
+1. Initial database setup¶

 Database not included